Kinsmo/HeartPVR/README.md

-# 🔬 PBPVR — Physics‑Based Pressure‑Volume Relationship Model
+# 🔬 HeartPVR — Physics‑Based Pressure‑Volume Relationship Model for Heart

-This repository implements a **physics‑based pressure‑volume relationship (PBPVR) model** for cardiac research.
+This repository implements a **physics‑based pressure‑volume relationship for Heart (HeartPVR) model** for cardiac research.
 The model describes both the **end‑diastolic pressure‑volume relationship (EDPVR)** and the **end‑systolic pressure‑volume relationship (ESPVR)** using a physically grounded framework.